aheui/aheui.github.io/_posts/2006-10-27-specification.en.markdown

   * Two values are popped from the current storage.
 If the latter value is grater than or equal to the former value, a 1 is pushed to the current storage, otherwise a 0 is pushed.
 * ㅊ is the fork instruction.
   * A value is popped from the current storage.
 If the value is non-zero, the cursor moves as is specified by the vowel.
 If the value is zero, the current momentum is reversed before the vowel is consulted.
-* Again, in the case that there are an insufficient number of elements in the current storage, no action is performed on the storage and the momentum is reversed before consulting the vowel and updating the position.
+* Again, in the case that there is an insufficient number of elements in the current storage, no action is performed on the storage and the momentum is reversed before consulting the vowel and updating the position.

  ### Vowels: Momentum
  * Aheui code is considered a 2-dimensional grid that wraps around.
- * The momen of the  cursor is affected by the vowel of a syllable and possibly by the initial consonant.
+ * The momentum of the  cursor is affected by the vowel of a syllable and possibly by the initial consonant.
- * An Aheui cursor initially has momentum (1, 0), meaning it is moving down in the grid.
+ * The cursor initially has momentum (1, 0), meaning it is moving down in the grid.
 It's initial position is [0, 0], which is the top left of the grid.
    * The actual specification is that we start at an imaginary cell one space "above" the top left that is populated with a 우 character.
- * If an Aheui cursor arrives to any boundary of a code, it wraps around to the other side of the grid but maintains the same momentum.
+ * If the cursor arrives to any boundary of a code, it wraps around to the other side of the grid but maintains the same momentum.
-   * The opposite side means the most far character of the opposite of current direction of the cursor.
-The most far character can be any character which is not a newline character.
- * If the current storage does not have enough values for consonants, a cursor does not process the consonants but change the direction of the cursor.
-   * Except for ㅎ(exit), any instructions with pop including ㅃ(duplicate) and ㅍ(swap) follows this behavior.

- Each vowels works like below:

- * Little branch(es) attached to the bar indicates the direction of the cursor.
+ The vowels function in the following manner:
- * ㅏ, ㅓ, ㅗ, and ㅜ moves cursor by one character right, left, up, or down, respectively.
+ * ㅏ, ㅓ, ㅗ, and ㅜ change the momentum to be (0,1), (0,-1), (-1,0), or (1,0), respectively.
- * ㅑ, ㅕ, ㅛ, and ㅠ moves cursor by two characters right, left, up, or down, respectively.
+ * ㅑ, ㅕ, ㅛ, and ㅠ change the momentum to be (0,2), (0,2), (-2,0), or (2,0), respectively.
  * ㅡ, ㅣ, and  ㅢ are "reflectors".
    * ㅡ reflects only vertical momentum.
    * ㅣ reflects only horizontal momentum.